gso5699/Rideshare-WebApp/README.md

 - [ ] Connect database entries to Google Calendar API.
 This is so that ride requests and offers show up on the calendar at specified dates/times.
 - [ ] Fix the input format of the Rideshare form.
 Include dropdown select options for location and time.
 Include option to specify whether user filling the for is looking for a ride or offering a ride.
-- [ ] Use AI/ML algoriths to predict when popular ride hours.
+- [ ] Use AI/ML algoriths to predict popular ride hours.